nikodemus/foolang/docs/design/011-metaobject-protocol.md

 !> Above claim needs proof.

+---

-### class Behaviour
+### class Behavior

-The protocol instances Behaviour provides access to are not metaobjects, but regular `Class` and `Interface` instances!

-This makes for slightly more inconvenient code as anyone needing eg. access to behaviousr of classes implementing an interface must first reflect the interface they're interested in, use the reflection it to find the implementing classes, and then reflect those in turn to gain access to their behaviours. _The payoff for this extra work is that gaining access to one metaobject doesn't give access to all metaobjects, making encapsulation more robust and analysis easier._

 Examples:
 ```
 -- methods on integer 42
 (Reflection of: 42 in: system mirror)
-    behaviour methodDictionary
+    behavior methodDictionary

 -- methods on all integers (same method dictionary as result as above)
 (Reflection of: Integer in: system mirror)
-    instanceBehaviour methodDictionary
+    instanceBehavior methodDictionary

 -- direct method on Number interface
 (Reflection of: Number in: system mirror)
-   behaviour methodDictionary
+   behavior methodDictionary

 -- classes and interfaces directly saying `is Number`
 (Reflection of: Number in: system mirror)
-   behaviour immediateImplementors
+   behavior immediateImplementors

 -- classes implementing Number
 (Reflection of: Number in: system mirror)
-   behaviour implementors select: { |impl| Class includes: impl }
+   behavior implementors select: { |impl| Class includes: impl }

--- how to tell that Number is an abstract interface
-(Reflection of: Number in: system mirror)
-   behaviour isInterfaceBehaviour
 ```

 #### _method_ `host` -> Procotol

-Returns the class or interface whose behaviour this is.
+Returns the class or interface whose behavior the receiver is.

-#### _method_ `isClassBehaviour` -> Boolean

-Returns true iff this is the behaviour of a class.

-#### _method_ `isInterfaceBehaviour` -> Boolean

-Returns true iff this is the behaviour of an interface.

-#### _method_ `immediateProtocols` -> Array of: Interface
+#### _method_ `immediateBehaviors` -> Array of: Behavior

-Returns an array of interfaces immediate to instances of `#host` ie. declared using `is`, ie. not inherited.
+Returns an array of behaviors immediate to the receiver, ie. not inherited.

+This corresponds to `is` declarations in class and interface definitions, and appears in the same order as those do.

 #### _method_ `immediateMethodDictionary` -> Dictionary from: Selector to: [Method](#interface-method)

-Returns a dictionary which maps selectors to methods immediate to instances of `#host`, ie. not inherited.
+Returns a dictionary which maps selectors to methods immediate to this behavior, ie. not inherited.

 #### _method_ `immediateImplementors` -> Array of: Protocol

-Returns an array of interfaces which immediately implement this behaviour, ie. declare the `#host` using `is`.
-This is always empty for class behaviours!
+Returns an array of all protocols which immediately implement this behavior, ie. not through inherirance.
+This does not include `#host`.

+**NOTE**: This returns regular class and interface objects, not behaviors!

-#### _method_ `protocols` Array of: Protocol
+#### _method_ `behaviours` Array of: Protocol

 Returns a [C3 linearization](https://en.wikipedia.org/wiki/C3_linearization) of
-all protocols implemented by `host`, including inherited ones.
-This includes `#host` as the first element.
+all behaviors implemented by receiver, including inherited ones.
+This includes the receiver as the first element.

 #### _method_ `methodDictionary` -> Dictionary from: Selector to: [Method](#interface-method)

-Returns a dictionary which maps selectors to methods available to `#host`, including inherited ones.
+Returns a dictionary of methods available to instances of `#host`, including inherited ones.

+Construction is done based on the `#behaviors` linearization.

 #### _method_ `implementors` -> Array of: Protocols

-Returns an array of all protocols implementing this `#host` either immediately or through inheritance.
-This includes `#host`.
+Returns an array of all protocols implementing this behavior either immediately or through inheritance.
+This always includes `#host`.

+**NOTE**: This returns regular class and interface objects, not behaviors!

+---

-### class Layout
+### interface Layout

 #### _method_ `host` -> Class

 Returns the class whose layout this is.
-(Interfaces do not have layouts, only behaviour.)
+(Interfaces do not have layouts, only behavior.)

 #### _method_ `slots` -> Array of: [Slot](#interface-slot)

 Returns and array of slots in the same order as they appeared in the class definition.

+#### _method_ `allocate:` initialValues -> Any

+Returns an instance of `#host` class with given initial values.

+---

 ### interface Slot